 The cost of defined benefit pension plans and the present value of the pension liabilities are determined using actuarial valuations.
 The actuarial valuation involves making various assumptions.
-The principal assumptions used in determining pension liabilities for the defined benefit plan are shown below:
+The principal assumptions used in determining pension and post-employment medical benefit liabilities for the defined benefit plans are shown below: